 Thirdly, very important is what

 .
 I can recommend trying latest Brainfish engine with Cerebellum opening book, here is official website: http://www.zipproth.de/

-Also strength depends on chess engine configuration.
-Many chess engines have such parameters as Threads (how many CPU cores use to calculate moves), Contempt (it's something like aggressiveness of play style), Hash size and many others.
-If you want to know more about it, here is good website: https://chessprogramming.wikispaces.com/
+Also, strength depends on chess engine configuration.
+Many chess engines have such parameters as Threads (how many CPU cores use to calculate moves), Contempt (it's something like the aggressiveness of playstyle), Hash size and many others.
+If you want to know more about it, here is a good website: https://chessprogramming.wikispaces.com/

 Use 64-bit versions of engines, instead of 32-bit versions, if possible (you need 64-bit Windows for that).

 Turn off animations at website settings if possible.
-Also try to decrease size of the chess board if possible (you can even try to lower your screen resolution for that).
+Also, try to decrease the size of the chessboard if possible (you can even try to lower your screen resolution for that).
 These recommendations will help the bot to react faster.
+See more info here.